Attribute Style CSS Programming

 .debug {background-color:#e2e2e2;}

-/* Extend the .debug attribute with special behavior for grids: */
+/* Extend the .debug attribute with special behavior for layouts: */

 .size1of1.debug {background-color:pink;}